Bryley/neoai.nvim/README.md

 in-context with your code.
 The plugin is built with a user-friendly interface, making it easy to interact with the AI and get the assistance you need.

+**Note:** This plugin is in early it's early changes and is subject to change.

 ## Installation
 To install NeoAI, you can use your favorite plugin manager.
-For example, with vim-plug, add the following line to your `init.vim` or `.vimrc`, note that it also requires the [nui](https://github.com/MunifTanjim/nui.nvim) dependency:
+For example, with vim-plug, add the following line to your `init.vim` or `.vimrc`, note that it also requires the [nui](https://github.com/MunifTanjim/nui.nvim) dependency and curl installed on the system:

 ```
 Plug 'MunifTanjim/nui.nvim'